BlueTeeth68/Project/README.md

 - Require: ADMIN
 - URL: /admin/user/list
 - Method: GET
-- Request param: limit, page (limit > 0, page >= 1)
+- Request param: size, page (size > 0, page > 0)
 - Request body: none
-- Response body: List<User>
+- Response body: PagingReturnDTO<User>
-- Description: Admin can get limit user from database (paginate).
-If limit or page is null, return all user.
+- Description: Admin can get all the user from the database.
+The result return relieve on the size and page in request ( paging).
+Default size is 100, default page is 1.

 #### 1.2 Get user by id/username: *